g-andrade/locus/README.md

 #### Usage

-Clone the repository and run `make console` to bring up a shell.
+Clone the repository and run `make shell`.

 ##### 1\.
 Start the database loader